FME Version

 *.fmw diff=fmeworkbench merge=fmeworkbench

-Place the provided starter workspace (Version1.fmw) into your designated git repository.
+Place the tutorial workspace (Version1.fmw) in the designated git repository.

 git checkout -b addInspector